Team-Eight/sthlm-commuter/docs/Via.md

 ## ChangeRouteTimeActivity

+Basically the whole via-idea is handled in this class, ChangeRouteTimeActivity.

+As the user inputs the String into the app, the function

 This is done through the class ChangeRouteTimeActivity, where a Site, mViaPoint is created.
 This ends up as our 'via'-Site.

-We create a type called DelayAutoCompleteTextView which executes a request to an API with the user input String, fetching SL-stops or addresses.
+In the method createAutoCompleteTextView, we send a request to an API with the user input String, fetching SL-stops or addresses.
 This shows a drop down menu of available results.

 Read about it here: https://developer.android.com/reference/android/widget/AutoCompleteTextView.html

-The function createAutoCompleteTextView is then used to create the site where you want to go
+It is quite unclear how this goes from a selected Site in the dropdown menu to our Site object, mViaPoint.
+However the Point does end up as a correct Site.
+Later on we call upon the function buildStop, which takes our site and an AutoCompleteTextView.
+From that we use .getText() and compare our Site with the site that we selected earlier.
+Naturally they should be the same, and we return an error if they are not.

-mJourneyQuery.via is the last part that is changed, the actual query that is sent off to be processed.
+Finally mJourneyQuery.via is the last part that is changed, the actual query that is sent off to be processed.